 Network/Firewall Issues Troubleshooting

-If you see a message like "request timeout", "connection timeout", or "could not resolve", that indicates that something at the network level is probably blocking the connection to your Socrata domain.
+If you see a message like "request timeout", "connection timeout", or "could not resolve", that indicates that something at the network level is probably blocking the connection to your Data & Insights domain.
 You should reach out to your IT/networking folks to determine why we are being blocked.

 Java Version and TLS Issues

 Open a command window and run:

 If you see anything other than a version starting with "1.8....", you will need to upgrade your Java per our list of supported secure integration clients.